Getting your file imaged onto the printing plate at the lowest cost

 Client approves both these proofs.

 If a change is required the process goes back to making the change in the digital file.
+Depending on the type of change, new proofs may be required.
+A PDF soft proof is often used for reviewing changes on screen.

 Digital File Checklist

-Prepress checklist lets us bypass common pitfalls associated with preparing digital files for print.
+A prepress checklist lets us bypass common pitfalls associated with preparing digital files for print.

 Run spell check as part of the page layout procedure.